thu-tram/mangg-may-tinh/transport/tcp-design.md

 How should W be selected?

-We want to fully use our available network capacity (``fill the pipe'').
+We want to fully use our available network capacity ("fill the pipe").
 If W is too low, we are not using all of the bandwidth available to us.

 However, we don't want to overload links, since other people may be using that link (congestion control).
 We also don't want to overload the receiver, who needs to receive and process all the packets from the sender (flow control).